 Oil spills can have disastrous consequences for society; economically, environmentally, and socially.
 As a result, oil spill accidents have initiated intense media attention and political uproar, bringing many together in a political struggle concerning government response to oil spills and what actions can best prevent them from happening.

 Eg: Numbers of killed dead animals during Deepwater Horizon accident in Mexican Gulf in April-July 2010 (Source: A Center for Biological Diversity Report — April 2011)

 In total, we found that the oil spill has likely harmed or killed approximately 82,000 birds of 102 species, approximately 6,165 sea turtles, and up to 25,900 marine mammals, including bottlenose dolphins, spinner dolphins, melon-headed whales and sperm whales.
 The spill also harmed an unknown number of fish including bluefin tuna and substantial habitat for our nations smallest seahorse and an unknown but likely catastrophic number of crabs, oysters, corals and other sea life.
 The spill also oiled more than a thousand miles of shoreline, including beaches and marshes, which took a substantial toll on the animals and plants found at the shoreline, including seagrass, beach mice, shorebirds and others.

-We are looking for Sales representatives to prospect our products and services in other countries.
-We will be glad to receive your market potential and references by email.
+If you are interested in becoming a sales representatives to prospect our products and services in other countries we will be glad to receive your market potential and references by email.
 Send to: firstname.lastname@example.org

 Send us your message.
 Soon we'll be answering: